War pension for surviving partners and dependants

 To qualify as a survivor under AFCS, you must have been the deceased’s:

-Claims from a new partner are assessed on whether a genuine dependency existed.
-The death must have been caused by service — Veterans UK makes this determination based on medical evidence.
+Claims from a partner are assessed on whether a genuine dependency existed.
+The death must have been caused by service, and benefits are usually payable only where the death occurred in service or within seven years of service ending.
+Veterans UK makes the service-attribution decision based on medical evidence.

 (Source: gov.uk – guidance on Armed Forces Compensation Scheme legislation)